 For IRP proceedings, there is no physical location of venue.
 Under Bylaw Section 4.3, the proceedings are designed to be done electronically.
 The IRP Implementation Oversight Team is close to finishing supplemental rules of procedures for IRPs and those too will likely direct a panel to conduct its proceedings by electronic means to the extent feasible and if hearings are needed then to do those by telephone or video conference.

 B. ICANN’s existing jurisdictions relating to resolution of disputes

-Choice of Law
+Choice of Law/Governing Law

 Which jurisdictions’ laws currently govern disputes involving ICANN?

 Venue

 In which locations can disputes involving ICANN be commenced?

 IRP